sanders9/qt-android/README.md

 ## Known issues and limitations

 * This integration of the qt framework only works on Android devices <= API 21 (= Android Lollipop)
-* QSqlDatabase : Driver not loaded Have a look on this stackoverflow post : http://stackoverflow.com/questions/38638483/qsqldatabase-driver-not-loaded-driver-not-loaded
+* QSqlDatabase : Driver not loaded.
+Have a look on this stackoverflow post : http://stackoverflow.com/questions/38638483/qsqldatabase-driver-not-loaded-driver-not-loaded